 - A last will and testament, so you can name a guardian for your kids, dictate how you want to be buried, and determine how your assets should be divided.

-- An advanced medical directive and/or do not resuscitate order so you can ensure you don’t get life-prolonging care when you don’t have any quality of life and so you can save your family from making the choice to pull the plug.
+- An advanced health care directive so you can ensure you don’t get life-prolonging care when you don’t have any quality of life and so you can save your family from making the choice to pull the plug.

 - A power of attorney so you can name the person who will be in charge of managing your affairs and making your decisions if you cannot speak for yourself any longer.